TNT-JEFFERSON/TERRENEITOR/⚒️ Mobility management/README.md

 |1x Arduino Uno Rev3 Board|<img src="Arduino Uno Rev3 Board.jpg.jpg" width="200">|
 |1x Protoboard MB-102 830 pins|<img src="Protoboard.jpg" width="200">|

-Apart from lego pieces and "ready to go" electrical components, we also used our materials, components and pieces like:
+Apart from lego pieces and "ready to go" electrical components, we also used ordinary and our own materials, components and pieces like:

 - our own 3D printed models (which you can find in this folder the files, and below the explanation)
-- our own adhesive materials to join things or make them stronger like:
+- ordinary adhesive materials to join things or make them stronger like:
   - silicone
   - blue/black tape
   - zip ties